Edward61211/Netflix-clone-2.0/README.md

 sh
 npm install

-### 4. Set Up Environment Variables
+### 4. Set Up Environment Variables (TMDB API key)

+TMDB API Key
+The TMDB API key used in this project is free and does not require payment information.
+W

+Get Your Own API Key:

+Sign up for a free TMDB account and obtain your own API key from TMDB.
+Add Your API Key:

 Create a .env file in the root of the project directory.

-Use the provided .env.example file as a reference and add your environment variables:
+Add your API key to the .env file as follows:

 env

+Copy code

 VITE_TMDB_API_KEY=your_tmdb_api_key

-Replace your_tmdb_api_key with your actual API keys and configuration values.
+Replace your_tmdb_api_key with your actual API key.

-Note: The TMDB API key is free and does not require payment details.
+Replace your_tmdb_api_key with the API key you obtained from TMDB.

+Security Note:

+While the TMDB API is free and you won’t be charged, it's still good practice to keep your API key private.
+Share the key only with trusted collaborators and avoid exposing it in public repositories.

 ### 5. Run the Development Server